Ac6Embedded/apollo-docs/docs/security/cra/fundamental-security-requirements.md

 - protect sensitive assets in RAM where possible (isolation + zeroization on reset).

 Evidence you keep:
-- crypto profile, key management plan, and “data classification & flows” document.[4][1]
+- crypto profile, key management plan, and "data classification & flows" document.[4][1]

 ### Part I(2)(f): Integrity of data, commands, programs and configuration + reporting